Skip to content

 Nurse Anesthesia FAQs

-No. A Michigan license is not needed to apply to the program.
+No. A Michigan license is not needed to apply.
 Applicants will submit a current RN license from the state in which they work.
 If accepted into the program, a Michigan license is required.

 The GRE is not required for admission.